The contents of this website are strictly © Labyrinthos 2022, unless stated otherwise.

 She has recently published Ariadne's Thread: Legends of the Labyrinth, a psycho-

 Jeff Saward was first captivated by the labyrinth in 1976, and founded Caerdroia, the Journal of Mazes and Labyrinths in 1980.
-Now in continuous publication for over 35 years, Caerdroia has become an internationally respected forum for news, views, new research and archival material.
+Now in continuous publication for 40 years, Caerdroia has become an internationally respected forum for news, views, new research and archival material.
 Many years of searching for labyrinths and mazes has taken Jeff around Europe -

 His extensive knowledge of the subject has ensured that he is frequently consulted to provide information, illustrations and photographs for many of the books on mazes and labyrinths, as well as documentation for archaeological projects, student research and restorations of historical mazes and labyrinths.
 He has also designed and built a number of labyrinths and mazes for clients in the UK, Europe, America and India, and also administers the Worldwide Labyrinth Locator website on behalf of the Labyrinth Society and Veriditas.